Postmortem: Ludum Dare 53

 A noun has a set of attribute definitions, and a verb has a sequence of commands to execute and expressions to evaluate.
 Initially, it was unclear to me how complex conditional logic was intended to work.
 A simple, single path Gruescript verb definition might look like this (comments are prefaced with #):

-verb eat lunchbox # defining a verb called eat on a thing called lunchbox
+verb eat lunchbox # defining a verb called eat for a thing called lunchbox

 carried $this # is the player carrying the lunchbox?